VerKnowSys/sofin/README.md

 ## Features:
 * Designed to work on all *BSD (FreeBSD >=10.x), *Darwin (OSX >=10.8.x)
 * User friendly, clean and clear colorful information.
 No magic.
 KISS, DRY, BDD driven development.
-* Simple, ~1k LOC solution, written in legacy /bin/sh shell scripting language.
+* Simple, ~1.5k LOC solution, written in legacy /bin/sh shell scripting language.
 * Every "software" has own definition ("def" file) with defined flat dependency list and basic information.
   Every definition is sh script itself (More in [skeleton.def](https://github.com/VerKnowSys/sofin-definitions/blob/stable/definitions/skeleton.def.sample) and [defaults.def](https://github.com/VerKnowSys/sofin-definitions/blob/stable/definitions/defaults.def))
 * Supports selective application installation or from list.
 (By "install" param.
 More in [examples](https://github.com/VerKnowSys/sofin#examples)).
-* Supports installation of user and system wide applications (more in [examples](https://github.com/VerKnowSys/sofin#examples)).
-* Has simple flat dependency managment.
+* Has simple flat dependency management.
 Sofin architecture is flexible enough to bundle almost any mix of requirements in application bundle, if only it's supported by given software.
 No need to install tons of useless/ not needed dependencies just because software supports it.
-* Has simple way of creating "lists" of definitions to build.
-Just create a text file with your definitions in "lists/" directory, create/update definitions snapshot (using sofin-make-defs) and give that list filename to sofin as parameter (more in [examples](https://github.com/VerKnowSys/sofin#examples)).
+* Has simple way of creating "lists" of definitions to build. (more in [examples](https://github.com/VerKnowSys/sofin#examples)).
 * Software patches are supported out of the box.
-The only thing required is to put patches into "definitions/patches/definition_file_name_without_def_extension/" directory.
-Sofin will do the rest.
+The only thing required is to put patches into "definitions/patches/definition_file_name_without_def_extension/" directory (there's also system specific patches support.
+For OSX you have to put your patches into Darwin/ under patches/yourdefinition/ directory).
+Sofin will do the rest (patch levels [-p] from 0..5 are supported OOTB).
 * Software bundling.
-Every application is bundled separately with all dependencies in own root directory.
+Every application is bundled separately with all dependencies in own "root directory".
 The only external dependencies used by Sofin are those from base system.
 No other external dependencies allowed at all.
 * Supports basic "marking" of status of installed applications/ dependencies to resume broken/ failed/ interrupted installation.
 * You may feel safe upgrading only *one* software bundle without headache of "how it affects rest of my software".
 No application bundle will affect any other.
 Ever.
 * Sofin is designed to not touch any part of system.
-The only exception is /etc/profile_sofin created after system wide software installation (/Software/) in ServeD system.
+The only exception is /etc/profile_sofin created on installation.
 * By default Sofin verbosity is limited to minimum.
-More detailed information is written to LOG file (located in ~/.cache/install.log)
+More detailed information is written to LOG file (located in ~/.cache/install.log.
+Quick access to them by `sofin log`)
 * Exports.
-Each app has own ROOT_DIR/exports/ with symlinks to exported software.
-Exported software are just simple symlinks used to generate PATH environment variable.
+Each app has own ROOT_DIR/exports/ with symlinks to exported binaries.
+Exported binaries are just simple symlinks used to generate PATH environment variable.
 * Sofin has own configuration file: [sofin.conf.sh](https://github.com/VerKnowSys/sofin/blob/stable/src/sofin.conf.sh) which is SH script itself.
-* Supports parallel builds by default (from version 0.24.5)
 * Supports custom callbacks executed in order as follows:
   - APP_AFTER_UNPACK_CALLBACK (executed after software unpack process)
   - APP_AFTER_PATCH_CALLBACK (executed after software patch process)
   - APP_AFTER_CONFIGURE_CALLBACK (executed after software configuration process)
   - APP_AFTER_MAKE_CALLBACK (executed after software compilation process)
   - APP_AFTER_INSTALL_CALLBACK (executed after software installation process)
-  - APP_AFTER_EXPORT_CALLBACK (executed after final stage of exporting software executables) Each callback can be sh function itself and to be called by name.
+  - APP_AFTER_EXPORT_CALLBACK (executed after final stage of exporting software binaries) Each callback can be sh function itself and to be called by name.
 Look into [sbt.def](https://github.com/VerKnowSys/sofin-definitions/blob/stable/definitions/sbt.def) for an example createLaunchScript().
 * Supports collisions between definitions through APP_CONFLICTS_WITH option since version 0.38.0.
 An example in [ruby.def](https://github.com/VerKnowSys/sofin-definitions/blob/stable/definitions/ruby.def)
 * Supports binary builds of software bundles since 0.47.2